Congress: The Electoral Connection

 Congress: The Electoral Connection is a book by David Mayhew, first published in 1974, that applies rational choice theory to the actions of American Congressmen.
 Mayhew argues that Congressmen are motivated by re-election.

 Mayhew uses pieces from Anthony Downs's and Richard Fenno's works to build his own argument and present his own rational choice model for members of Congress.

 Book

-Opening Statements
+Opening statements

 Mayhew claims that the book is theoretical; it pursues an argument and considers the implications for exploratory purposes.

 Mayhew's model rests on the assumption that all members of Congress are single-minded seekers of reelection.
 He references the decreasing turnover rate of congressmen as evidence for the transition to full-time politicians interested in advancing their careers.
 It is also the goal that must be reached in order for any other goals (legislation) to be achieved.

-1: The Electoral Incentive
+Electoral incentive

 Whereas the British system (GB) is adept at producing candidates representative of their party, the American system (US) produces more individualized candidates, candidates who may or may not reflect local interests more than their parties' national stances.